-It is senseless to blame others or your environment for your miseries.
+It is not up to others or your environment.
 Change begins from the moment you muster the courage to act.
 When you change, the environment will change.
 The power to change the world is found nowhere but within our own life.

 It’s foolish to be obsessed with past failures.
 And it’s just as foolish to be self-satisfied with one’s small achievements.
-The present and the future are what are important, not the past. . . .
-Those who neglect this spirit of continual striving will start to veer off in a ruinous direction.
+Buddhism teaches that . . . those who neglect this spirit of continual striving will start to veer off in a ruinous direction.

 Just as cherry, plum, peach and damson blossoms all possess their own unique qualities, each person is unique.
 We cannot become someone else.
 The important thing is that we live true to ourselves and cause the great flower of our lives to blossom.